This plugin allows existing GitHub repositories to be integrated as Gerrit projects.

 Hooks into the GitHub pull-request mechanism to automatically create a Change in Gerrit submitted for review.

-See https://gerrit-review.googlesource.com/Documentation/dev-buck.html for a reference on how to build Gerrit 2.10 (master branch) using BUCK.
+See https://gerrit-review.googlesource.com/Documentation/dev-bazel.html for a reference on how to build Gerrit using Bazel.

-Example: git clone https://github.com/lucamilanesio/github-api.git cd github-api mvn install -DskipTests=true
+Example: git clone https://gerrit.googlesource.com/plugins/github cd github mvn -DjavaVersion=1.8 install

-You need to clone, build and install the singleusergroup plugin for Gerrit (see https://gerrit-review.googlesource.com/#/admin/projects/plugins/singleusergroup).
+You need to install the singleusergroup plugin for Gerrit (see https://gerrit-review.googlesource.com/#/admin/projects/plugins/singleusergroup).

-Example: cd gerrit buck build plugins/singleusergroup cp buck-out/gen/plugins/singleusergroup/singleusergroup.jar $GERRIT_SITE/plugins/.
+Example: cd gerrit bazelisk build plugins/singleusergroup cp bazel-bin/plugins/singleusergroup/singleusergroup.jar $GERRIT_SITE/plugins/.

 Just clone the Git repository (see https://gerrit-review.googlesource.com/#/admin/projects/plugins/github) and do a